 PAST~\cite{zhang2019self} applies HDBSCAN~\cite{campello2013density} as the clustering method, which is similar to OPTICS~\cite{ankerst1999optics} --- the algorithm of choice in our work.
 However, the memory complexity of OPTICS is $O(n)$, while for HDBSCAN is $O(n^2)$, making our model more memory efficient in the clustering stage.

-MMT~\cite{ge2020mutual}, MEB-Net~\cite{zhai2020multiple}, ACT~\cite{yang2020asymmetric}, SSKD~\cite{yin2020sskd} and ABMT~\cite{chen2020enhancing} are ensemble-based methods.
+MMT~\cite{ge2020mutual}, MEB-Net~\cite{zhai2020multiple}, ACT~\cite{yang2020asymmetric}, SSKD~\cite{yin2020sskd}, and ABMT~\cite{chen2020enhancing} are ensemble-based methods.
 They consider two or more networks and leverage mutual teaching by sharing one network's outputs with the others, making the whole system more discriminative on the target domain.
-However, training models in a mutual-teaching regime brings complexity in memory and generally to the training process.
+However, training models in a mutual-teaching regime brings complexity in memory and to the general training process.
 Besides that, noisy labels can be propagated to other ensemble models, hindering the training process.
 Nonetheless, ensemble-based learning provides the best performance among state-of-art methods.
-We propose the use of ensembles only during inference to simultaneously eliminate the complexity added to the training, still taking advantage of knowledge complementary between the models.
+We propose using ensembles only during inference to simultaneously eliminate the complexity added to the training, still taking advantage of knowledge complementary between the models.

-Our work is also based on Curriculum Learning with Diversity~\cite{jiang2014self}, which is a curriculum learning schema whereby the model starts learning with easier examples, i.e., samples that are correctly classified with a high score to their respective ground-truth classes early in training.
-However, in a multi-class problem, one of the classes might have more examples correctly classified early on training, making it easier than the other classes.
-In Curriculum Learning with Diversity, the model is designed to select the most confident samples (easier samples) from the easier classes, including some examples from the harder ones.
+Our work is also based on Curriculum Learning with Diversity~\cite{jiang2014self}, a schema whereby the model starts learning with easier examples, i.e., samples that are correctly classified with a high score early in training.
+However, in a multi-class problem, one of the classes might have more examples correctly classified early on, making it easier than the other classes.
+Therefore, in Curriculum Learning with Diversity, the method selects the most confident samples (easier samples) from the easier classes, including some examples from the harder ones.
 In this way, it enables the model to learn in an easy-to-hard manner, avoiding local minima and allowing better generalization.

-Even though some recent work achieved competitive performances, they show some limitations that we aim to address in our work.
-Generative methods bring complexity by considering GANs to translate images from a domain to the other.
-Attribute Alignment methods only tackle the alignment of low and mid-level features.
-Methods in both categories need images from source and target domains during adaptation.
-The last Label Proposing methods consider mutual-learning or co-teaching, which brings complexity to the training stage.
+Even though recent work achieves competitive performances, there are some limitations that we aim to address in our work.
+First, generative methods bring complexity by considering GANs to translate images from a domain to the other.
+Second, attribute Alignment methods only tackle the alignment of low and mid-level features.
+Third, methods in both categories need images from source and target domains during adaptation.
+Finally, the last Label Proposing methods consider mutual-learning or co-teaching, which brings complexity to the training stage.